How To Find Your Optimal Running Paces

 Determining your optimal running paces may become even more clear as you record your runs and workouts over the course of several weeks.
 Bennett said he recommends keeping a training log or running diary in order to see the bigger picture, and encourages you to think of a training cycle as a story.

-“If you look at it that way, you should learn from every single practice,” he said.
-“This is what I worked on, this is what worked well, this is what didn't work well, [and] I learned that I shouldn't be doing long runs after a speed run.
-This pace seems to make sense, that pace is getting a little bit quicker — which it should.”
+"If you look at it that way, you should learn from every single training session", he said.
+"This is what I worked on, this is what worked well, this is what didn't work well, [and] I learned that I shouldn't be doing long runs after a speed run.
+This pace seems to make sense, that pace is getting a little bit quicker—which it should".

-He also noted that it’s likely these paces will begin to feel easier as your training progresses, which can alter your perceived effort a bit.
-And for more expert-backed running advice, be sure to download the Nike Run Club App!
+He also noted that it's likely these paces will begin to feel easier as your training progresses, which can alter your perceived effort a bit.
+And for more expert-backed advice, make sure you download the Nike Run Club App!

 Words by Ashley Lauretta